TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/35 - Habakkuk/Habakkuk 3/Habakkuk 3.17.md

 ---

-For though the fig-tree shall not flourish, Neither shall fruit be in the vines; The labor of the olive shall fail, And the fields shall yield no food; The flock shall be cut off from the fold, And there shall be no herd in the stalls:
+For though the fig tree doesn't flourish, nor fruit be in the vines; the labor of the olive fails, the fields yield no food; the flocks are cut off from the fold, and there is no herd in the stalls: